RuchaRPhadke/package-tracker/README.md

 Conclusion:
 This project demonstrates how DevOps practices can be applied to automate and streamline the software development lifecycle, ensuring faster and more reliable delivery.
+Project completed as part of DevOps mini project.